zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

 3. It contains a self-testing mechanism for the project's builds.
 4. It contains automated deployment.

 Now let's incorporate continuous integration and continuous deployment practices for our Jekyll site.

 ## 1. Maintain a single source repository

 We will do this by pushing the project to [github](https://guides.github.com/activities/hello-world/) following  [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow.

-Now anyone who wants to contribute to the project or is part of the team, will clone/fork this repository.
+Now anyone who wants to contribute to the project, or is part of the team, will clone/fork this repository.

 ## 2. Integrate automated builds for the project